 6. Fort Point National Historic Site

-This historic military base is the absolute closest you can possibly get to Golden Gate Bridge.
+This historic military base is the absolute closest you can possibly get to the Golden Gate Bridge.

 View this post on Instagram